This feature is available for both cloud-prem deployments and SaaS customers who need to connect to on-premises or private data sources.

 |---|---|---|---|

-| VPC peering | Your datasources are on GCP | Fast | Mature |
+| VPC peering | Your data sources are on GCP and you need direct VPC-to-VPC connection | Fast | Mature |

-| Site-to-site VPN | Your datasources are on AWS, Azure, or on-premises | Fast | Mature |
+| Site-to-site VPN | Your data sources are on AWS, Azure, or on-premises | Fast | Mature |

 | Private Service Connect | You need service-level isolation and fine-grained access control | Slow | Newer |